paulmelis/blender-ply-import/readme.txt

 etc. This simply takes quite a lot of time (and memory).

 Fortunately, in foreach_getset() in source/blender/python/intern/bpy_rna.c
-if the passed object may support the buffer protocol.
+the passed object may support the buffer protocol.
 We can use this functionality to pass chunks of memory containing vertex and face data, without having to build up Python data structures.
-We use NumPy arrays in the read_ply extension module to easily pass the data directly to Blender.
+We use NumPy arrays in the readply extension module to easily pass the data directly to Blender.

 Note: the readply module is not tied to Blender in any way and can